 Where Should You Invest – TSP or IRA?

-Federal Employees (non-military): I would recommend first investing in the TSP to take advantage of the matching dollars from the government.
+I would recommend first investing in the TSP to take advantage of the matching dollars from the government.
 This is free money!
-After you have put in enough money to get the match, I would recommend investing in a Roth IRA, because you will be able to withdraw this money tax-free in retirement.
-You are also diversifying your future tax liabilities by having a taxable and non-taxable retirement fund.
+After you have contributed enough money to get the match, I recommend investing in a Roth IRA because you can withdraw this money tax-free in retirement.
+You diversify your future tax liabilities by having a taxable and non-taxable retirement fund.

 Comments: